f4exb/sdrangel/sdrgui/readme.md

 <h4>4.8.
 Phosphor display stroke decay divisor</h4>

-When phosphor display is engaged (4.C) and stroke decay is 1 (4.7) this divides the unit decay by this value by diminishing histogram pixel value by one each time a decay divisor of FFTs have been produced.
-So actual decay rate is 1 over this value.
+When phosphor display is engaged (4.C) and stroke decay is 1 (4.7) this divides the unit decay by this value by diminishing histogram pixel value by one each time a number of FFTs equal to this number have been produced.
+Thus the actual decay rate is 1 over this value.
+This allow setting a slower decay rate than one unit for each new FFT.

 <h4>4.9.
 Phosphor display stroke strength</h4>